Linear regression and its inference on noisy network-linked data: Network regression model

 where $\zeta \in \bR^p$ is the vector of coefficients for the covariates $X$ and $\mu \in \bR^n$ is the vector of individual effects reflecting the network cohesion property.
 This model was studied in \cite{li2016prediction}.
 Instead of modeling the network effect by using a specific auto-regressive dependence as in \cite{manski1993identification}, \eqref{eq:model-structure} treats the network effect as a nonparametric component.
 As shown by \cite{li2016prediction} and the experiments later on in this paper, this approach is more flexible and gives significantly better predictive performance than the SIM framework of \cite{manski1993identification}.
 In \cite{li2016prediction}, $\mu$ is assumed to have small sum of squared differences $\sum_{i,j: A_{ij} = 1}(\mu_i-\mu_j)^2$.
 In contrast, we rely on a different form of the network cohesion that proves to be more general and stable.
 Specifically, the cohesion requirement of $\mu$ is formulated by assuming that

 where $S_K(P)$ is the subspace spanned by the $K$ leading eigenvectors of $P$.
-The idea of using the eigenspace of $P$ to encode the smoothness of a function over the network is related to the standard spectral embedding \citep{shi2000normalized, ng2001link, belkin2003laplacian,tang2013universally}, which maps the nodes of the network to a set of points in an Euclidean space so that the geometric relations between these points are similar to the topological relations of the nodes in the original network.
-Notice that depending on specific problems it may be possible to replace $P$ in \eqref{eq:cohesion} with more appropriate matrix-valued functions of $P$ for which the inference framework remains valid.
-One such example is provided in Section~\ref{sec:Laplacian}.

-In summary, we assume the following mean structure for the regression model with network effects:
+Depending on specific problems it may be possible to replace $P$ in \eqref{eq:cohesion} with other appropriate matrix-valued functions of $P$ for which the inference framework remains valid.
+One such example is provided in Appendix~\ref{sec:Laplacian}.
+The idea of using the eigenspace of $P$ to encode the cohesive pattern over the network is motivated by many previous studies.
+It is related to the standard spectral embedding \citep{shi2000normalized, ng2001link, belkin2003laplacian,tang2013universally}, which maps the nodes of the network to a set of points in a Euclidean space so that the geometric relations between these points are similar to the topological relations of the nodes in the original network.
+Moreover, under random network models, \cite{li2018hierarchical} and \cite{lei2020consistency} show that the eigenspaces of the expected adjacency matrix and Laplacian matrix encode varying resolutions of node similarity.
+Intuitively, since the spectral space combines both the network's macro-scale and micro-scale patterns, it is expected to be reasonably robust to perturbations on local connections.
+This gives a significant advantage compared with the SIM model.
+Figure~\ref{fig:school40} (Section~\ref{sec:conflict}) includes such an example.
+In summary, we assume the following mean structure: \begin{defi} The mean structure of the regression model with network effects is defined to be

 where $\col(X)$ is the column space of $X$ and $\Span$ denotes the linear subspace jointly spanned by $\col(X)$ and $S_K(P)$.
-However, as can be easily seen, the generic model formula in \eqref{eq:model-structure} does not ensure the identifiability of the model parameters because of the potential intersection between $\col(X)$ and $S_K(P)$.
-Therefore, we reparameterize \eqref{eq:model-structure} and \eqref{eq:cohesion} in an equivalent way and formally define the model as follows:
+This is equivalent to \eqref{eq:model-structure} with the cohesion property \eqref{eq:cohesion}. \end{defi}

+The advantage of our mean structure \eqref{eq:model-structure} lies in its generality.
+In particular, one distinction between our model and the more commonly assumed linear mean structure is that our model includes the situation when the two subspaces $\col(X)$ and $S_K{P}$ have nontrivial intersection.
+For example, one of the covariates may be perfectly cohesive over the network, and this situation is allowed in our model.
+In this case, one could not uniquely determine $X\zeta$ and $\mu$.
+However, such a tricky situation is unavoidable for the level of generality and robustness we want to achieve.
+As a matter of fact, this type of ambiguity is an instance of the general conclusion from \cite{shalizi2011homophily} that contagion, and different types of homophily effects from a single snapshot of observational data are not distinguishable.
+Nevertheless, the mean-structure , as well as an interpretable decomposition of the effects, can be uniquely identified with the following parameterization.